bulbaME/ConGL/.github/contributing.md

 I'm glad that you are reading this, because it would be nice to have one more developer involved into this project.

 ## New Ideas 💡
-If you have a great idea about new feature, implementation, etc. feel free to pull request it into [TODO](todo.md)
+If you have a great idea about new feature, implementation, etc. feel free to feature it in **Issues**

 ## Code Style
 Try to read some of the code for better understanding, then you'll get into it :)